 Exploring Climate Action Opportunities for Sustainable and Resilient Agriculture

 Climate change is a complex and global issue requiring a policy response that is thoughtful and informed.
 Thus far, this response has seen the implementation of emission reduction requirements on both the transportation and energy sectors.
 And while American farmers and ranchers continue to improve their production efficiencies, conservation of natural resources, and resiliency, the formal role and responsibilities for the agriculture sector remains uncertain.
-Join us as we explore and discuss some policies, technologies and other initiatives that may provide a role for the agriculture sector to develop effective and sustainable practices in response to this complex issue.
+This webinar explored and discussed some policies, technologies and other initiatives that may provide a role for the agriculture sector to develop effective and sustainable practices in response to this complex issue.

 Is the Clock Running Out for Standard Time?

 The long-running debate over the biannual clock-changing exercise continues in state legislatures, as virtually every state has considered bills on the topic in the last five years—most to permanently switch to daylight saving time, which thirteen states have now enacted.
 Congress is contemplating bills to make a change, too, as current federal law prohibits states from enacting DST permanently.
 The primary complaint of those seeking a change from the current situation is the act of time switching itself, and the problems that it creates.
 Opinions are mixed on the benefits of permanent daylight time versus permanent standard time.
 This webinar explored the current national clock-changing policy, state and federal roles, the renewed potential for time zone fragmentation, and the impacts across various sectors of American society and the economy.

 - Rep. Denise Brewer, Oklahoma